Radio Spectral Energy Distribution of Low-$z$ Metal Poor Extreme Starburst Galaxies: Novel insights on the escape of ionizing photons: Conclusions

 \section{Conclusions}

-We present new radio continuum observations of low-$z$ \xsfg{s} using the \gmrt{}, \vla{} and archival \lofar{} telescope to study their \rcsed{}. \xsfg{s} are a population of rare metal-poor ($ 12+\log\mathrm{O/H} < 8.0$), compact starburst galaxies at low-$z$.
+We present new multi-frequency radio continuum observations of $8$ low-$z$ \xsfg{s} using the \gmrt{}, \vla{} and archival \lofar{} telescope to study their \rcsed{}. \xsfg{s} are a population of rare metal-poor ($ 12+\log\mathrm{O/H} < 8.0$), compact starburst galaxies at low-$z$.
 Using various indicators they are found to be excellent analogues of high-$z$ ($z > 6$) galaxies found with JWST.
-We mapped the \rcsed{} in a wide frequency range from $\sim$1 to 15 GHz (with a lower limit of 150 MHz for a few sources), to gain novel insights on the nature of extreme star-formation properties and the escape of LyC from these galaxies.
+We studied \revtext{and modelled} the \rcsed{} in a wide frequency range from $\sim$1 to 15 GHz (with a lower limit of 150 MHz for a few sources) \revtext{using a Bayesian analysis,} to gain novel insights on the nature of extreme star-formation properties and the escape of LyC from these galaxies.

-Our main results can be summarized as follows: \begin{enumerate} \item The \rcsed{s} of \xsfg{s} are generally flat between 6-15 GHz and thus are dominated by free-free emission, and showing a strong evidence for FFA with a turnover in the range 2-10 GHz (Figure \ref{fig: rado-sed}).
-The estimated EM is very high in the range of $\sim 10^{7 - 9}$ pc cm$^{-6}$.
-This suggests that the starformation is dominated by YMCs and pre-SNe stellar population.
-This explains the lack of non-thermal emission found in previous studies (Sec. \ref{sec: non-thermal suppression discussion}) and their extreme properties (Sec. \ref{sec: rcsed implications}).